ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/research_and_development_environment/business_spending_on_research_and_development.md

 }

 # Guidance
-[41 regions in the UK] are ranked from the highest to lowest business expenditure on research and development.
+[41 regions in the UK](/social_mobility_by_area#the-41-regions) are ranked from the highest to lowest spending.
-They are then divided into 5 equally-sized groups (‘quintiles’), from the top 20% to the bottom 20%.
+They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (top) to 5 (bottom).

-The figure for each region shows the business spending on research and development.
+The regional estimates have a large margin of error – do not rank or compare specific regions.

+See the [composite indices](/social_mobility_by_area#composite-measures-by-region) for more precise estimates and to understand overall regional patterns.

 ## Section
 About the data